List of Power Rangers Ninja Steel characters: Brody Romero

 Brody Romero (portrayed primarily by William Shewfelt; Taimana Marupo as a child) is the exuberant, youthful, and positive 18-year-old leader of the Ninja Steel Power Rangers and the son of a ninja master named Dane Romero.
 Ten years prior to the events of Ninja Steel, 8-year-old Brody was captured by Galvanax after his father mysteriously vanished.

 After his capture, Brody was forced to work as a slave for Galvanax.
 During this time, he bonded with the robotic Redbot and a shape-shifting alien named Mick Kanic while gaining an enemy in his supervisor Ripcon.
 In the present after overhearing Galvanax's plan to get the Ninja Steel back on Earth, he, Redbot, and Mick take the opportunity to escape with the Ninja Nexus Prism.
 After being forced to use the ship's trash chute as an escape, he and Redbot became separated from Mick.
 Upon landing, he was attacked by Korvaka, but was saved by the unexpected arrival of Sarah and Preston.
 The three of them then pulled out three of the Ninja Power Stars, turning them into Power Rangers, with Brody becoming the Red Ranger and the team's leader.

-As the Red Ninja Steel Ranger, Brody commands the Robo Red Zord that resembles Redbot.
+As the Red Ninja Steel Ranger, Brody commands the ninja-themed Robo Red Zord that resembles Redbot.

 Preston Tien

-Preston Tien (portrayed by Peter Sudarso) is a kind-hearted teen who is a struggling magician obsessed with magic.
+Preston Tien (portrayed by Peter Sudarso) is a teenage magician obsessed with magic.
 He and Sarah go to investigate the object that fell from the sky and save Brody Romero from the alien Korvaka.
 The three of them then pull out three of the Ninja Power Stars from the Ninja Nexus Prism and become Power Rangers, with Preston becoming the Blue Ranger and the team's second-in-command.
 Preston also has a very wealthy businessman father Marcus Tien.

-As the Blue Ninja Steel Ranger, Preston commands the Dragon Zord.
+As the Blue Ninja Steel Ranger, Preston commands the European dragon-themed Dragon Zord.
 Uniquely, though, he wields powerful magical abilities.

 Calvin Maxwell

 Calvin Maxwell (portrayed by Nico Greetham) (Note: Chantz Simpson was originally cast for the part before the role was recast.) is a teenager who is an expert mechanic.
 He becomes the Yellow Ninja Steel Ranger upon being saved from Ripperat by the Nexus Prism.
 He is also Hayley's boyfriend.

 It was revealed that Calvin had a fear of driving after an incident where he crashed a go-kart into a duck pond and since used Hayley as his personal driver.
 With advice from Mick, Calvin overcame his fear to save the other Rangers from Tangleweb.

-As the Yellow Ninja Steel Ranger, Calvin commands the Nitro Zord which resembles a dump truck.
+As the Yellow Ninja Steel Ranger, Calvin commands the Nitro Zord which is a dump truck-themed Zord.
 In addition, Calvin has a name for his personal vehicle, his yellow truck as "Nitro", and treats his truck as if it was living.